-- They are purchased in the 60 days before you leave Australia, and
+- they are purchased in the 60 days before you leave Australia

-- Your purchases from any single business total $300 (GST inclusive) or more.
-For example, if you bought items from one business - even on separate invoices - that together total $300, these items may be eligible for a tax refund under TRS; and
+- your purchases from any single business total $300 (GST inclusive) or more.
+For example, if you bought items from one business - even on separate invoices - that together total $300, these items may be eligible for a tax refund under TRS

-- You, yourself, paid for the goods; and
+- you, the passenger, paid for the goods

-- You have an original tax invoice for the goods; and
+- you have an original tax invoice for the goods

-- You wear or carry the goods (unless they are liquids, gels or aerosols) as hand luggage aboard the aircraft or ship as you leave Australia, or check the goods in with your luggage after they have been verified by an officer at the Australian Customs and Border Protection Service client services counter.
+- you wear or carry the goods (unless they are liquids, gels or aerosols or oversized or bulky goods which the airline require to be checked in) as hand luggage aboard the aircraft or ship as you leave Australia, or check the goods in with your luggage after they have been verified by an officer at the Customs and Border Protection Client Services counter.

 - gift cards or vouchers

-- used up (in part or in full) in Australia (e.g. food, perfume etc).
-It’s ok to use cameras, iphones, clothing etc.
+- items that have already been used (in part or in full) in Australia (e.g. food, perfume etc).
+It’s ok to use cameras, iPhones, clothing, etc.

 - do not accompany you on your flight or ship out of Australia.

 Check your tax invoice; some tax invoices indicate if GST or WET has been applied to each item.

 How do I make a claim?

 You can make a claim for a tax refund by visiting the TRS counter in an international airport or the cruiseliner terminal of some Australian seaports.

 To make processing your claim faster at your port of departure, you can pre-enter the details of your claim using the TRS web or mobile applications (apps).

 For more information on the apps visit the Tourist Refund Scheme applications webpage.

 How much will I get?

 - the total GST (price you paid divided by 11), and/or

 - the total WET (14.5% of the price you paid for the wine)